DanielAizen/Bylith-Web-Servers-Monitoring-System/README.md

 ## Description
 I've create a web server monitoring system while using NestJs.
-There's a postman .json file attached for your convinence, in addition I've created a dockerfile and docker-compose
+There's a postman .json file attached for your convinence, in addition I've created a dockerfile and docker-compose.
+I've completed the assigment without the 'Bonus'.

+### Known Bugs
+I had an issue with the multiple updates.
+I tried to resolve the issue but couldn't find a solution.

 ## Installation